Kunitachi District

 “Did he ever show up?” asked Stanwick.

 “Not before I transferred.
 But I doubt it.
-Every RM I’ve seen here—it’s the same kind of thing.
-Like what Thomas Wolfe said, you can’t go home again.”
+It’s the same with every RM I’ve run into here.
+Thomas Wolfe was right: you can’t go home again.”

 “Yeah, sure.”
-Longstreet produced the back page of the Monday classifieds from the Japan Times, unfolded it on the table.
+Longstreet produced the back page of the Japan Times classifieds from his suit coat pocket and unfolded it on the table.
 “Take a look at this.
-English teachers, 2500 yen an hour.
+English teachers: 2500 yen an hour.
 Can you believe that?
 I’ve talked to guys who teach classes for two thousand a head.

 The missionaries crowded around Longstreet to look at the show-and-tell.
 Except Chadwick.
 There wasn’t much of a point.
 He didn’t belong to their world any longer.
-A missionary that close to the great beyond—Chadwick was fading like a shadow in the twilight, and it wouldn’t be long until the body was dust and only the spirit remained.
+A missionary that close to the great beyond—Chadwick was fading like a shadow in the twilight.
+It wouldn’t be long until the body was dust and only the spirit remained.

-He hadn’t told the truth.
-He’d come back.
+He would come back.
 Someday.
-But he wouldn’t come looking for what he’d left behind.
+But he wouldn’t come back looking for what he’d left behind.
 Because he knew it wouldn’t be there to be found.